A Walk On The Wild Side At The Nashville Zoo

 This next lady below is a gibbon.
 It was climbing and swinging on all of the trees.
 Her baby was up at the top of the trees about 70′ up in the air.
 I couldn’t get a good picture of the baby.
 But she wanted her picture taken, or at least it seemed that way to me.

-This is the best photo I could manage of this white tiger.
-He was way at the back but he was beautiful.
-White Tigers get up to 540 pounds and up to 10 feet long.
-The white fur occurring on a tiger happens in only perhaps 1 in 10,000 wild tiger births.
+The Nashville Zoo also offers an exhibit featuring Tigers.
+This is the best photo I could manage of this tiger.
+Tigers get up to 540 pounds and up to 10 feet long.
+They are amazingly beautiful creatures.

 This bird is a cassowary.
-It comes from Northern Australia and New Guinea.
-It has a funny horn like thing on the head and beautiful coloring.
+It comes from Northern Australia and New Guinea and they are currently endangered.
+It has a funny horn-like thing on the head and beautiful coloring.
 They live up to 40 years.
 These are flightless birds and they live in rain forests.
+The male cassowaries are the ones who incubate the chicks and raise the chicks.
 I liked the way it looked.
 These birds can cause serious injury or even death to humans and dogs and are often called the world’s most dangerous bird.
-They are related to the ostrich, emu and the kiwi.
+They are related to the ostrich, emu, and kiwi.

 The day was beautiful and in the sixties.
 The leaves were all shades of beautiful, and we couldn’t get enough of the beauty!

-This was just amazing and was my favorite part of the day.
+At the time of the writing of this article the Nashville Zoo also had African Elephants.
+This was just an amazing experience and was my favorite part of the day.
 I just love these guys.
 So amazing, so powerful!
+I love to just stand and watch them grazing and interacting with one another.

 It was swinging his trunk back and forth, like it was waving.
 The light was beautiful and soft and the breeze was blowing.
 Such a beautiful animal and a great day!